sourcegraph/deploy-sourcegraph/docs/update.md

 A new version of Sourcegraph is released every month (with patch releases in between, released as needed).
 Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) for release announcements.

-## Update to a new version of Sourcegraph Data Center
+## Update Sourcegraph Data Center

-To update to a new version, do the following:
+To update configuration or update to a new version, do the following:

+1. Make whatever changes you want to your `values.yaml` file.

 1. (Recommended) Check the diff the update will apply to your Kubernetes cluster:
    ```bash